deepchecks/monitoring/docs/source/getting-started/deploy_self_host_open_source.rst

     The installation will hang here a couple of minutes, waiting for all services to finish their deployment procedures.

+Once this step concludes successfully: Congratulations 🥇

-Once this is completed, you should be able to go to the url/domain you provided (the default is http://localhost) and see your Deepchecks dashboard!
+The monitoring service is now installed.
+You should now be able to go to the url/domain you provided (the default is http://localhost), create your user account, and start working with the system and with the Deepchecks Monitoring app!

-Now to get some data into the application, you should follow the :doc:`quickstart </user-guide/tabular/auto_quickstarts/plot_quickstart>`.
+Now to get some data into the application, you should open the app's url and follow the onboarding tutorial, where you'll upload data to the system.
+The onboarding tutorial follows the same steps as our :doc:`quickstart </user-guide/tabular/auto_quickstarts/plot_quickstart>`.

 Customizing your deployment (optional)